andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 This strategy generally worked.
-However, I discovered that there was a issue with some 'question_text' fields.
+However, I discovered that there was a issue with some "question_text" fields.
 For example, for the survey variable ASTP20B, the second line of question text has a dash that causes `pdfminer.six` to extract it as the following text elements: